NikhilGovada/Identifying-Deep-Fakes-in-Lung-Cancer-Imagery-Analysis/README.md

 approach to address this concern by proposing a deep fake detection system tailored specifically for lung cancer CT images.
 We curated a comprehensive dataset comprising authentic scans alongside synthesized deep fake images.
-Leveraging the Ensembled architecture, using two pre-trained deep learning models, DenseNet121 and VGG16, we trained a convolutional neural network (CNN) model to effectively discriminate between genuine and manipulated CT scans.
+Leveraging the Ensembled architecture, using two pre-trained deep learning models, DenseNet121 and VGG16, we trained a convolutional neural network (CNN) model to effectively discriminate between genuine and manipulated CT scans.
 Our methodology incorporates advanced techniques